Meghala22/Meghala22/README.md

 ### Hi there 👋
-I am Meghala and completed my electronics and communication engineering
+I am Meghala and completed my undergraduation in electronics and communication engineering

 - 🌱 I’m currently learning cooking